substrait-io/substrait/site/docs/expressions/user_defined_functions.md

 Here's an example function that doubles its input:

 !!! info inline end "Implementation Note"
     This implementation is only defined on 32-bit floats and integers but could be defined on all numbers (and even lists and strings).
+The user of the implementation can specify what happens when the resulting value falls outside of the valid range for a 32-bit float (either return NAN or raise an error).

 ``` yaml
 %YAML 1.2